-A snapshot of major trends currently seen in the UK follows:
+Here is a snapshot of the major trends currently seen in the UK:

 In order to entice consumers into restaurants, many restaurants are offering discounts or voucher promotions which bring the costs of meals down considerably.
 Many consumers now search the internet for current promotions and then choose where to eat based on the current best deal.